RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 Take note of how it differs from the blank theme.

 - There are now Logos in place of simple folder names.
-- The white carousel and the grey bar below it haven't changed (unfortunately, they are hardcoded into EmulationStation and for the time being are not themeable).
+- The white carousel and the gray bar below it hadn't changed (unfortunately, they are hard coded into EmulationStation and for the time being are not theme-able).
-- There is a grey background color behind the carousel.
+- There is a gray background color behind the carousel.
 - There is also a repeating background image behind the carousel.
 - There is a semi-transparent white bar behind the _Help Menu_ text in the footer.
 - The _Help Menu_ now has a different color and different font.